 - Wear a helmet.
-More than 70 percent of bicycle related injuries are result of head injuries. - At night, wear light colored clothing and have an illuminated headlight and taillight-it's the law. - Ride with traffic, not against the flow of traffic. - All bicycles used, kept, or otherwise on the PBA campus are required by University policy to be officially registered with the Department of Campus Safety and Security and secured whenever not in use, and secured at a bike rack.
+More than 70 percent of bicycle related injuries are the result of a head injury. - At night, wear light colored clothing and have an illuminated headlight and taillight-it's the law. - Ride with traffic, not against the flow of traffic. - All bicycles used, kept, or otherwise on the PBA campus are required by University policy to be officially registered with the Department of Campus Safety and Security and secured whenever not in use, and secured at a bike rack.
 Bicycles in violation of this policy are subject to being secured and/or impounded.
 Bicycle registration is free of charge and more information can be found at go.pba.edu/parking.